You want smart political talk without the meltdowns?

 You want to be a part of the program, and we'll continue.

-All right, 25 now till the top of the hour, 800 941 Sean.
+All right, 25 now till the top of the hour, 800-941-SHAWN.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

 All right, so much news that we have been talking about today.

-We have uh certainly the surveillance issue, the unmasking issue, the intelligence leaking issue, the Susan Rice issue, and it just never ends.
+We have certainly the surveillance issue, the unmasking issue, the intelligence leaking issue, the Susan Rice issue, and it just never ends.

-I don't what would I know possibly know about this?
+What would I possibly know about this?

 How do I know if I was surveilled and unmasked?

-But there's a s there's uh uh a Twitter guy out there that put out uh and I I've heard of the guy, I just don't know anything about him.
+But there's a Twitter guy out there that put out, and I've heard of the guy.

-Anyway, the headline is Obama administration spied on Sean Hannity, Eric Prince, per Chuck Johnson.
+Anyway, the headline is, Obama administration spied on Sean Hannity, Eric Prince, per Chuck Johnson.

 Well, I mean, did they spy on me?

-Because this is going to be interesting where this goes.
+This is going to be interesting where this goes.

-Um it's gonna be very interesting.
+It's going to be very interesting.

 Now, some are saying, Hannity, can you confirm this?

-I'm getting I'm getting emails from these.
+I'm getting emails from these.

 I'm like, how would I know?